Video Visit Features & Functions

 Desktop and laptop connections only

 - By default, video feeds are zoomed in to take up the full space in the center of the screen.
-If you'd prefer to zoom out to the patient's device dimensions, tap the diagonal arrows.
+If you'd prefer to zoom out to your provider's device dimensions, tap the diagonal arrows.

 - If you'd like to float the other person's video feed over another screen on your computer, tap the Picture-in-Picture icon.
 The video feed may then be dragged to the preferred location, and will remain on screen even if the Mend window is minimized and another program is opened.